Warning: Super long post.

-Popcorn: Most popcorns, especially the just “salt” ones, are vegan.
+Popcorn: Most popcorns are vegan, especially the “salt” ones.
 They’re also pretty cheap.

 Pretzels: Pretzels are another cheap snack that are also almost always vegan, even without trying to be.
 Whole Foods has a few different brands to choose from.

-Chips: Many chip brands are vegan, so many that I can’t list them all.
+Chips: Many chip brands are vegan (e.g. some Doritos are vegan), so many that I can’t list them all.
 You’ll find several options at Whole Foods.
 Typically you want to avoid the ones are cheddar or sour cream flavored.

 Harvest Snaps: Harvest Snaps are a relatively healthy snack in the chip aisle made from green peas.
 Check the ingredients, because some flavors are vegan, and some are not.